 There’s no need to turn off Chromecast.
 It will turn off when your TV turns off or sleep after a period of inactivity.

 How to reset Chromecast

 If you run into problems and need to reset your Chromecast, here’s what to do.
-While it’s plugged into your TV, hold down the button on the back of the Chromecast for 25 seconds or until the green LED flashes.
-The TV will go blank and the reboot sequence will begin.
+While it’s plugged into your TV, hold down the button on the back of the Chromecast for 25 seconds or until the LED indicator flashes white.
+The TV will go blank, and the reboot sequence will begin.